Instead of settling for burnt toast or microwaved porridge, launch yourself into post-dawn endeavours that won't leave

 Woollongabba fave, Pawpaw knows a thing or two about putting on a killer breakfast in a stylish space.
-Our go-to dishes include the croissant eggs benedict, piling bacon and hollandaise sauce on a flaky croissant, or whatever insane variation of pancakes they’ve cooked up for the season—this winter it's a peanut butter and jelly croffle w ith peanut butter ice cream, strawberry compote, chocolate ganache, white chocolate shard, strawberry and peanut butter snow.
+Our go-to dishes include the croissant eggs benedict, piling bacon and hollandaise sauce on a flaky croissant, or whatever insane sweet brekky they've cooked up for the season—this winter it's a peanut butter and jelly croffle w ith peanut butter ice cream, strawberry compote, chocolate ganache, white chocolate shard, strawberry and peanut butter snow.

 Nundah favourite, Blockhouse has a moreish and creative breakfast menu that’s all over the shop in the best possible way.
 Fried chicken and corn waffles.
 Okonomiyaki waffles with maple bacon steak.
 Avocado on toast with popcorn chicken.
 We could go on.
 Best of all, the Blockhouse brunch menu runs allll day.

 No need to trudge halfway to the city for breakfast, there’s plenty of tastiness on offer out in the ‘burbs, especially in the bay.
 Banter’s weekly specials honestly have us travelling the other way—we’d go out of our way for their inventive feeds any day of the week.
 But even their regular menu is delish—apple crumble French toast?
 Green pea, zucchini and mint fritters?
 Yes to all of the above.

 Managing to give off serious country barn vibes despite being located in a quiet suburban street in Kedron, Farmhouse usually has a line snaking down the street on Sunday mornings—but if you can hang in there, it’s worth the wait.
 Maintain your position and be rewarded with breakfast gnocchi in chilli sauce with thick-cut bacon, parmesan and free-range poached egg or their iconic one pan ricotta hotcake.